VincentCastig/user-profiles/README.md

 --------

-Once everything is working we can set up the our the first of our new dependencies: CORS.
+Once everything is working we can set up the first of our new dependencies: CORS.
 The simplest usage of CORS is to `app.use(cors())`.
 This will allow cross-origin requests from any domain, across all of your endpoints.
 This would accomplish roughly the same thing as our custom `addHeaders` middleware from yesterday.
 The primary drawback to this method is the insecurity; any domain can freely make requests to our server.
 So we will be configuring
 CORS to whitelist only a specific origin.